devon104/inventory-pi/instructions/section-02.md

 ```
 Dont forget to write your tests first and commit along the way!

-Once you have completed this service, move on to the other services you will need to manage the other models.
+Once you have completed this service, move on to the other service you will need to manage the other models.

 Now if we ever need to change the way we create, read, update, delete these objects we can do it here in this service object.
 It will then be reflected everywhere the service is used to do these operations.